-The first family to escape was Sara, Solomon, and their son, Imek.
-They temporarily hid at Paulina’s house.
+The first family to escape was Sara and Solomon Shapiro and their son, Chaim.
+They hid at Paulina’s house.
 When it became too dangerous for them to stay there, Zacharias found a safer place for them to hide.
-He brought Sara, Solomon, and Imek to a trusted friend who was already hiding Jews in a bunker beneath his barn.
-Later, another Jewish woman, Rozia, escaped from the ghetto and sought out the Plaksej family.
+He brought Sara, Solomon, and Chaim to a trusted friend who was already hiding Jews in a bunker beneath his barn.
+Later, another Jewish woman, Rozia Unger, escaped from the ghetto and sought out the Plaksej family.
 They also brought her to the farmer’s bunker.
 Paulina regularly brought whatever food and supplies were needed.
-Sara, Solomon, Imek, and Rozia, along with thirteen other Jews, stayed in this bunker for over a year.
+Sara, Solomon, Chaim, and Rozia, along with thirteen other Jews, stayed in this bunker for over a year.
 To this day, the identity of the farmer is not known.

-Miriam was in one of the last groups of Jews to be deported to Auschwitz.
-As her group was marched to the train, Miriam quickly took off her armband and joined the crowds in the street.
-She went straight to the Plaksej house asking for help.
-They hid her in their wardrobe for a number of months.
-Zacharias obtained forged papers for her and took her to another village where she would not be recognized as a Jew.
-There she was picked up as a Pole and sent to a German farm as a forced laborer.
-After the war, she returned to the maid’s house, picked up her daughter, and reunited with her husband.
+In 1942, Miriam Helfgot escaped from a transport to Belzec and made her way to the Plaksej house asking for shelter.
+Although Paulina and her family did not know Miriam, they agreed to give her shelter and she was hidden in a wardrobe for months.
+Zacharias obtained forged papers for Miriam and took her to another village where she would not be recognized as a Jew.
+There the Germans, believing she was a Pole, picked her up as a forced laborer.
+After the war, she reunited with her husband and daughter.
 Due to the efforts of Paulina and her family, all of the Jews they helped survived the war.

 Paulina passed away in September 2018 at the age of 93.